Vendor Managed Inventory (VMI) is fast becoming an essential service in global supply chains.

 Improve inventory visibility

-Our enhanced solution includes full inventory tracking at every step throughout the process.
+Our enhanced solution includes full tracking at every step throughout the inventory management process.
 This enables you to track the movement of goods from the source through each carrier and customs to the destination warehouse.
 Improved dashboards for better visibility greatly assist the order process to meet demand.